cn205000/cn205000/README.md

 ---

 ### ⚡ About Me:
+- 🔥 Passed CourseCareers With A 97% Final Exam Score
 - 💡 Enthusiastic about IT & Pushing myself to learn as much as possible!
 - 📖 Always learning and exploring new technologies.
 - 🛠️ Looking for opportunities to grow and contribute!